-PCM fiber count of 30 (μ g/m3)/(f/cc) was adopted as a conversion factor, but this value is highly uncertain because it represents an average of conversions ranging from 5 to 150 (μ g/m3)/(f/cc) [25].
-The correlation between PCM fiber counts and TEM fiber counts is also very uncertain, and no generally applicable conversion factor exists for these two measurements [25].
+PCM fiber count of 30 ($\mu g/m^3$)/(f/cc) was adopted as a conversion factor, but this value is highly uncertain because it represents an average of conversions ranging from 5 to 150 ($\mu g/m^3$)/(f/cc) [26].
+The correlation between PCM fiber counts and TEM fiber counts is also very uncertain, and no generally applicable conversion factor exists for these two measurements [26].
 Generally, a combination of PCM and TEM is used to describe the fiber population in a particular sample.

 Counting fibers using the regulatory definitions does not adequately describe risk of health effects, as fiber size, shape, and composition can contribute collectively to risks in ways that are still being elucidated.
 For example, shorter fibers appear to deposit preferentially in the deep lung, but longer fibers can disproportionately increase the risk of mesothelioma [15,24].
 Some of the unregulated amphibole minerals can exhibit asbestiform characteristics and contribute to risk.
-Fiber diameters greater than 2 μ m are considered above the upper limit of respirability and do not contribute significantly to risk [24].
-Methods are being developed to assess the risks posed by varying types of asbestos and are currently awaiting peer review [24].
+Fiber diameters greater than 2 μm are considered above the upper limit of respirability and do not contribute significantly to risk [24].
+Methods are being developed to assess the risks posed by varying types of asbestos and are currently undergoing peer review [24].

 EPA is currently working with several contract laboratories and others to develop, refine, and test a number of methods for screening bulk soil samples.
-The methods under investigation include PLM, infrared (IR), and SEM.2
+The methods under investigation include PLM, infrared (IR), and SEM (personal communication, Jim Christiansen, U.S. Environmental Protection Agency, November 2002).